temporalio/documentation/docs/system-tools/tctl.md

   --query "WorkflowType='main.SampleParentWorkflow' AND ExecutionStatus='Running'"
 ```

-This will return all open Workflows with `workflowType` as `main.SampleParentWorkflow`:
+This returns all open Workflows with `workflowType` as `main.SampleParentWorkflow`.

 ```bash
 tctl workflow list